RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 Secondly, REINFORCE trains on-policy without a value function to critisise the policy's action selections.
 TD3 utilises an off-policy approach by training a critic network separately to learn the action-value (Q) function.
 Guiding the actor to update its policy from the critic's learned experience.
 In this latter form, the actor learns to select actions that aim to maximise the Q-value estimate provided by the critic (Shen 2024).

+include how the basline in reinfoce could help with variance and stability, potentially achieving stronger results.

+TODO mention the drawback in the discussion
+One of the reasons for large variance of policy gradients in the REINFORCE algorithm is that the empirical average is taken at each time step, which is caused by stochasticity of policies.
+(TODO cite!)

 To address specific failure modes in actor-critic methods, TD3 enhances deterministic policy gradient methods further with twin critics, delayed updates, and target smoothing:

 ### 5.2 Theoretical Implications